wright-io/eno-2-1/README.md

 # Brian Eno's "2/1" Web Recreation

+**NOTE:** This entire project was created using [Roo Code](https://github.com/rooveterinaryinc/roo-cline) with me acting mostly as artistic director and doing almost zero coding.
+The work is derivative: of course the composition closely follows Eno's masterpiece, and the orbit visualization is inspired by a beautiful explanation of the Eno piece that I saw online before, but can no longer find.

 A minimal web application that recreates Brian Eno's piece "2/1" from Music for Airports (1978) with accurate musical timing and a visual representation of the looping voices.

 ## Overview